mykolq/zabbix_lsi_template/README.md

   * Install storcli (you can use storcli-007.0916.0000.0000-1.noarch.rpm or storcli_007.0916.0000.0000_all.deb)
   * Copy lsi_raid_linux.conf in zabbix_agent configs folder (by default /etc/zabbix/zabbix_agentd.d/)
-  * Check and edit storcli paths in lsi_raid_linux.conf.
+  * Check and edit storcli paths in lsi_raid_linux.conf
+  * Copy sudoers_zabbix_lsistorcli file to /etc/sudoers.d.
+Check path for storcli.